 Method 3: Install Slack via Manual RPM Download

-The manual RPM method provides a fallback for environments where repository access is restricted or unavailable.
-However, this approach requires manually downloading new versions when updates are released.
+The manual RPM method is a fallback for environments where repository access is restricted.
+You will need to download new versions manually when updates are released.

 Download Slack RPM Package

-Download the latest Slack RPM from the official Slack downloads page.
-Alternatively, use this command to automatically fetch the current version directly:
+Download the latest Slack RPM from the official Slack downloads page, or grab it directly from the command line:

 cd ~/Downloads